 If you have been in the U.S. for a weighted total of 183 days during the previous three years, you are a tax resident—unless, that is, you spent fewer than 30 days in the U.S. within the current tax year.
 This is called the "substantial presence" test.

-Here is how you determine the weighted total number of days: Each day in the current tax year counts as one, each day in the previous year counts as only one-third of a day, and each day in the second previous year counts as only one-sixth of a day.
+Here is how you determine the weighted total number of days: Each day in the current tax year counts as one, regular day, each day in the previous year counts as only one third of a day, and each day in the second previous year counts as only one sixth of a day.

-A tax resident is obligated to file a U.S. tax return and potentially pay tax to the U.S. government.
+A tax resident is obligated to file a U.S. tax return and potentially pay personal income tax to the U.S. government.
 If you become a tax resident, your entire worldwide income must be reported to the U.S. government.

 What this means in practice is that you will need to file U.S. tax return Form 1040 each year by April 15.
-The good news is, if you've been working for a U.S. employer that's been withholding taxes from your paycheck, you may be due a refund.
+The good news is, if you've been working for a U.S. employer that's been withholding taxes from your paycheck, you might be due a refund.

 Failure to follow U.S. tax laws can be treated as a criminal offense and can make it more difficult for you to stay in the U.S. or ultimately obtain a green card here (permanent residency), if that is your eventual goal.
 To find out exactly how to comply with U.S. tax laws, consult a tax professional or lawyer.